 Apple Watch apps should load quickly and be responsive to users.
 Learn tips and tricks for optimizing your existing apps and gain insights specific to communicating between Apple Watch and iPhone, creating responsive layouts, decreasing loading times, and more.

-and I am the watchOS Frameworks Evangelist at Apple.
+Welcome to "WatchKit Tips and Tricks."
+My name is Jake Behrens, and I am the watchOS Frameworks Evangelist at Apple.

 So let's start with data and communication.

 As I mentioned previously, this is essential for getting information from your web service, or from the containing iPhone app, so that you have something to actually display to the user.

 Now, imagine that your user is waiting at the bus station.
 They raise their wrist, they are interacting with your application, and you kick off a network request.

 Suddenly, the bus comes around the corner, so they put their arm down, they get their stuff, they are hurrying to the bus, and then they get on the bus and get settled.

 Well, you want to make sure that the next time that they raise their wrist to go back to your application, that that data is there and waiting for them, not that you have to refetch it all over again.